 Service area Performance measure 2015-25 LTP Year 3 Performance measure 2017-18 AP Attainment 2018 Fault response: The median time from the time that Council received notification to the time that service personnel: Attendance for urgent call-outs; from the time that Council receives notification to the time that service personnel reach the site is one hour or less.
 Resolution of urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption is eight hours or less.
 Attendance for non-urgent call-outs: from the time that Council receives notification to the time that service personnel reach the site is three days or less.
-Resolution of non-urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption is three days or less.
-The median time from the time that Council received notification to the time that service personnel: • Attendance for urgent call-outs; from the time that Council receives notification to the time that service personnel reach the site is one hour or less. • Resolution of urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption is eight hours or less.
-Achieved As of 30 June 2018: Item outs and resolved 24 within eight hours or less nins Received 582 non-urgent call-outs and attended to 548 within three days or less.
-Shutdowns: To ensure water supply is continual.
+Resolution of non-urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption is three days or The median time from the time that Council received notification to the time that service personnel: • Attendance for urgent call-outs; from the time that Council receives notification to the time that service personnel reach the site is one hour or less. • Resolution of urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption is eight hours or less.
+Achieved As of 30 June 2018: Item Result Median Time to reach the site for urgent call-outs Median Time for resolution of the fault or interruption of urgent call-outs The median time to reach the site for non-urgent call-outs The median time for resolution of the fault or interruption of non-urgent call-outs The median time for resolution of the fault or interruption of non-urgent call-outs outs and resolved 24 within eight hours or less ins Received 582 non-urgent call-outs and attended to 548 within three days or less.
+Shutdowns: To ensure water supply is continual. less.
+To ensure the total number of unplanned water shutdowns is less than 30 per year. less.
 To ensure the total number of unplanned water shutdowns is less than 30 per year.
-To ensure the total number of unplanned water shutdowns is less than 30 per year.
-Achieved Number of unplanned water shut downs See table below for breakdown: Total shutdowns reported Total unplanned shut downs Average unplanned shutdown length in hours Reasons for shutdown (most of) Average # of homes affected Result 20 13 3.70 Burst Main 25
+Achieved Number of unplanned water shut downs See table below for breakdown: Total shutdowns reported Total unplanned shut downs Average unplanned shutdown length in hours Reasons for shutdown (most of) Average # of homes affected for the year = 13 Result 20 13 3.70 Burst Main 25